atkinsonholly/Zokrates-React-Demo/README.md

 `nvm use 11.9.0`
 Open Ganache and run quickstart
 Have a quick look at what is running on ganache (make sure it is running on port 7545)

+Run `truffle migrate` which will look for contracts in `./contracts` directory and compile them into JSON objects.
+These will then be deployed onto the local blockchain, and new JSON files will be created under `src/contracts`